Keizaal/Keizaal/README.md

 ### Updating

-If this Modlist receives an update, please check the Changelog before doing anything.
+If this Modlist receives an update, please check the changelog before doing anything.
 Always backup your saves or start a new game after updating.

 **Wabbajack will delete all files that are not part of the Modlist when updating!**